Skip to content

 Critical Path: Shortest Route in a Long Race

-Critical path method construction
+critical path construction example

-• Realistic durations and resources to perform the work.
+• realistic durations and resources to perform the work.

-• A clear understanding of what sequence the work has to be performed in.
+• a clear understanding of what sequence the work has to be performed in.

-• Solid relationship logic between the various activities within the project.
+• solid relationship logic between the various activities within the project.

-The Critical Path serves as a North Star, guiding you through the project in the shortest time possible.
-If you don’t pay close enough attention to the Critical Path and don’t plan and allocate resources accordingly, you will feel the consequences.
-Costly liquidated damages, extended General Conditions costs due to being on the site longer, and potential liability in claims relating to the project can result from mistakes that could have been prevented by monitoring and protecting the Critical Path.
+The Critical Path serves as a North Star for construction teams, guiding you through the project in the shortest time possible.
+If you don’t pay close enough attention to the Critical Path and don’t plan and allocate resources accordingly, you will see the consequences in the overall project.
+Costly liquidated damages, extended general conditions costs due to being on the site longer, budget overruns, and potential liability in claims relating to the project can result from mistakes that could have been prevented by monitoring and protecting the Critical Path.

-• Incorrect Work Sequencing – If work activities are scheduled in an order that doesn’t work when they are getting built out in the field, problems will quickly arise that can affect the Critical Path of the project.
-You can mitigate this by making sure the schedulers understand the work sequencing and, if there is a scope that they don’t understand, refer to either a field leader that has more detailed knowledge on the order of completion of that scope.
+Incorrect Work Sequencing – If work activities are scheduled in an order that doesn’t work when they are getting built out in the field, problems will quickly arise that can affect the Critical Path of the project.
+You can mitigate this by making sure the schedulers understand the work sequencing and, if there is a scope that they don’t understand, refer to a field leader that has more detailed knowledge on the order of completion of that scope.

-• Inaccurate Durations – This also has the potential to really cause chaos on a project, especially when multiple contractors have dependent scopes and it causes cascading effects when one is delayed.
+Inaccurate Durations – This also has the potential to really cause chaos on a project, especially when multiple contractors have dependent scopes and it causes cascading effects when one is delayed.
 Getting continual updates from subcontractors on their labor availability and knowing your historical production rates will make sure you have a clear understanding of how much time is needed to complete each activity on the schedule, whether you will self-perform or subcontract that activity out.

 How Scheduling Can Make (or Break) Your Company Financially